qmlnet/qmlnet/README.md

     /// <param name="qObject"></param>
     public void TestMethodWithQObject(dynamic o)
     {
-        string result = o.PropertyDefinedInCpp;
+        string result = o.propertyDefinedInCpp;
-        o.MethodDefinedInCpp(result);
+        o.methodDefinedInCpp(result);

         // You can also listen to signals on QObjects. var qObject = o as INetQObject.
         var handler = qObject.AttachSignal("signalName", parameters => {
             // parameters is a list of arguements passed to the signal.
         });
-        handle.Dispose() // When you are done listening to signal.
+        handler.Dispose() // When you are done listening to signal.

-        // You can also listen to when a property changes (notify signal). var handler = qObject.AttachNotifySignal("propertySignal", parameters => {
+        // You can also listen to when a property changes (notify signal). handler = qObject.AttachNotifySignal("property", parameters => {
             // parameters is a list of arguements passed to the signal.
         });
-        handle.Dispose() // When you are done listening to signal.
+        handler.Dispose() // When you are done listening to signal.
     }

     /// <summary>